SamvitJ/LinkMeUp-Analytics/README.md

-LinkMeUp-Analytics is the backend to a dynamic, Google Maps-based visualization of the LinkMeUp userbase.
+LinkMeUp-Analytics is the backend to a dynamic, Google Maps-based visualization of the LinkMeUp userbase (http://www.linkmeupmessenger.com/map/).

 **How it works**